Sikta2002/Hirst-Painting-Project/README.md

 - Familiar with the <a href="https://docs.python.org/3/library/turtle.html#turtle.dot"> Turtle module</a> (Don't know?
 Internet is the savior.
 Trust me it's easy 😉).<br>

-- Installation of the <a href="https://pypi.org/project/colorgram.py/">Colorgram Package</a>  (We need to make our painting as colorful as Damien Hirst's 🌈.<br>
+- Installation of the <a href="https://pypi.org/project/colorgram.py/">Colorgram Package</a>  (We need to make our painting as colorful as Damien Hirst's 🌈).<br>

 - Basic comprehension of the <a href="https://en.wikipedia.org/wiki/RGB_color_model">RGB color system</a> 🧮.